QuentinRa/blog.quentinra.dev/special/ilo/figures/index.md

 [Go back](..)

+This is the first practical class that you should have.
+You're supposed to implement in Java, a lot of figures such as Point2D, Point3D, ...
+Some code is given to you, with the tests to check that your code is working.

 First and foremost: **DO NOT USE ECLIPSE**.
 Eclipse is not helping a beginner.
 It won't make things harder, but they could be easier.
 The best choice would be to use VSCode.
 Any other IDE helping more than eclipse (vanilla) is welcome.

 <hr class="sr">